ajoberstar/gradle-git/README.md

 ## Using Tasks

-If all you want to do is use a few of the tasks, there is no need to apply any plugins (the JAR does need to be on the classpath as described above).
+If all you want to do is use a few of the tasks, there aren't any plugins to apply.
 You merely need to start using the tasks:

 ```groovy
 import org.ajoberstar.gradle.git.tasks.*